 1. Biogenic Theory

-Accordingly, the intelligence of an individual can better predict his or her financial income and job performance, among other personal dynamics.
-The primary force that creates and divides modern social classes is not family background but inherited cognitive ability.
-Hence, the upper class and the lower class represent a distinction between the class of intelligent people and the class of those who lack relevant intelligence levels.
+Furthermore, as explained by Herrnstein and Murray, the primary force that creates and divides modern social classes is not family background but inherited cognitive ability.
+Both believe that the upper class and the lower class represent a distinction between the class of highly intelligent people and the class of people who have lower intelligence levels.

 2. Human Capital Theory

-When considered as a theory for explaining the causes of poverty, human capital provides a model for illustrating the relationship between the decision of an individual to invest in education or training and the pattern of his or her lifetime earnings.
+Nevertheless, as one of the individualistic theories of the causes of poverty, the human capital theory provides a model for drawing the relationship between the decision of an individual to invest in education or training and the pattern of his or her lifetime earnings.
 The different levels of investment in human capital can also determine different levels of earnings.

-The concept can also illustrate the relationship between age and earnings.
-Younger individuals are more likely to become poor because they have not yet accumulated enough human capital.
-However, older adults are also likely to become poor either because they are too late to acquire human capital or are not equipped with time-relevant set of competencies.
+The concept can also draw the relationship between age and earnings.
+Youngsters are more likely to become poor because they have not yet accumulated enough human capital.
+Much older ones are also likely to become poor either because they are too late to acquire human capital or are not equipped with time-relevant set of competencies.

 The Structural Theories of Poverty